 This section of the EBU website contains all the resources and guidance that your bridge club will need to make such an application.

 You will need to complete the Approved Governing Document (AGD) which is a variation of the EBU’s Model Club Constitution.
 This document will replace your club’s current constitution so be sure to study it very carefully and understand the implications of its content.
 You need to fill in the blank portions of the document appropriately as you will need to submit the completed documents with your application (see below).
-Please use the accompanying notes to help complete the AGD (the link to these notes is on the right hand side of this page).
+Please use the accompanying notes to help complete the AGD.

-- To check that the club meets the minimum requirements for charitable status please follow this link: http://www.charitycommission.gov.uk/detailed-guidance/registering-a-cha… or download the guide as a pdf here: http://www.charitycommission.gov.uk/media/535720/cc4text.pdf
+- To check that the club meets the minimum requirements for charitable status please review the UK Governments What Makes a Charity guidance

-- The Charity Commission will expect to see in any applications full answers to the questions asked in particular those around public benefit so follow this link for information: http://www.charitycommission.gov.uk/detailed-guidance/charitable-purpos… Also see the link to the Model Answers document on the right hand side.
+- The Charity Commission will expect to see in any applications full answers to the questions asked in particular those around public benefit, Charitable Purposes and Public Benefit

 Gift Aid on Bridge Club membership subscriptions